lmheng/toppan-frontend/README.md

 | stories  | A sample folder for storybookjs |
 | styles  | Reusable or global styles (CSS) |
 | utils  | Reusable utility functions |

-## Assumptions made

-1. There is no loading screen shown here, so I have added a landing screen and loading screen to prevent showing errors when attempting to query the api.
-2. The error message text "No data found" will show regardless of error message sent from the backend ("Invalid params" / "No result") as this was requested in the frontend assignment.

 ## Available Scripts